-

 Table 2.
 Charge and Discharge Parameters

 Figure 3.
-Different charge and discharge current and volume change curve of electric cells
+Different charging and discharging currents and volume change curves of the battery cell

 The rechargeable shelved part A of each lap in Figure 3 was selected for analysis, as shown in Figure 4.
 As the cut-off current of each lap is gradually reduced, according to the shelved volume curve, when there is no CV in the first lap, the cut-off current of charging is 1C.
 At this time, the volume gradually decreases with the shelving time and remains unchanged after about 1500s.
 In the last three circles, the constant pressure stage is increased.
 When the charging cut-off current is less than 0.1C, the volume contraction appears at the beginning of the constant pressure, and then when the shelved after charging is increased, the volume is basically unchanged.
 This shows that volume shrinkage and current reduction, when there is constant pressure, current reduction accompanied by volume shrinkage, this is likely to be constant voltage stage battery internal polarization reduction, lithium concentration difference in electrode thickness direction, lithium concentration difference stress and strain reduction if no constant pressure stage, at the end of charging, the battery internal polarization, lithium concentration difference is also very big, shelved stress and strain release, at least half an hour to achieve stable state.